 Many answer “I would like to decide the day of the session”.
 This allows me to know they are not completely against it, but not sure how comfortable they will feel just yet.

-In the end, whatever you decide your go to posing is for your sessions, try to incorporate one or more changes in your daily routine.
+In the end, whatever you decide your go-to poses for your sessions, try to incorporate one or more changes in your daily routine.

 It will not only keep things exciting but also create a rush of inspiration for yourself and keep you out of a creative rut.